Evidence for itinerant electron-local moment interaction in Li-doped $\alpha$-MnTe

-As a measure of the modifications to the spin Hamiltonian within a local moment framework, we fit the spin wave spectra of both compounds using LSWT based on a Heisenberg Hamiltonian with a single-ion anisotropy term $D_z$ (Eqn.
+As a measure of the modifications to the spin Hamiltonian within a local-moment framework, we fit the spin wave spectra of both compounds using LSWT based on a Heisenberg Hamiltonian with a single-ion anisotropy term $D_z$ (Eqn.
 S1).
 A positive (negative) $D_z$ corresponds to the easy-plane (easy-axis) anisotropy in the undoped (doped) system.
-Compared to undoped $\alpha$-MnTe, the NN exchange coupling $J_1$ in the Li-doped sample is reduced by $\sim$8\%, consistent with the spin wave bandwidth reduction.
+Compared to MnTe, the NN exchange coupling $J_1$ in Li-MnTe is reduced by $\sim$8\%, consistent with the spin wave bandwidth reduction. {To quantify the possible impurity-induced exchange-disorder mechanism, we modeled the measured energy dependence of the spectral weight at each momentum transfer [$E(\bm{Q})$] as a Gaussian profile with a finite HWHM$=$FWHM/2.
+We then constructed three independent LSWT models for Li-MnTe based on distinct input dispersions along the BZ-boundary segments M-L and L-A, where the linewidth broadening is most pronounced.
+The reference (``center'') model employed the dispersion defined by the peak energies $E(\bm{Q})$ obtained directly from Gaussian fits to the experimental spectra.
+Two additional models were generated by systematically shifting these peak energies at each $\bm{Q}$ along these boundary paths by the corresponding linewidth, yielding upper and lower bounding dispersions defined by $E(\bm{Q})+\mathrm{HWHM}(\bm{Q})$ and $E(\bm{Q})-\mathrm{HWHM}(\bm{Q})$, respectively.
+These three cases are denoted as ``upper'', ``center'', and ``lower'' in Table~S1. } Among the exchange parameters, the further-neighbor interactions and the anisotropy term were found to be relatively insensitive to this spectral weight distribution.
+In contrast, the $J_1$ term exhibited a distribution range of $\approx 0.33$ meV, corresponding to a HWHM of about 1.5~meV in the spectral weight at the BZ boundary { or about 10\% of $J_1$.
+Therefore, $\Gamma_{\bm{Q}}$ in Li-MnTe is $\sim$3 times larger than $x\approx 3 \%$, again inconsistent with impurity-induced effect \cite{Izyumov1966,Brenig1991,Chernyshev2002}}.